 As strange and obvious as R. J.’s behaviour may sound it still carries the same characteristics displayed in the demeanor of many Muslims; save it is particularly obvious and easy to analyze.
 Often brothers and sisters send me messages expressing the sense of inferiority they feel when they travel and come across people from different cultures.
 The common complaint was: “The overemphasis on humility in Muslim environments seems to have made us lose our self esteem.
 Other people seem more confident and expressive while we sort of melt in our clothes.”
 Giving up one’s rights, putting up with excessive inconvenience and embarrassment are common consequences of such a feeling of inferiority.
 It sometimes, actually often, develops into a dire need to appease people.
 Some attempt to give it legitimacy under the disguise of ‘showing people the nice reality of Islam!’
 Yet deep down they know it is not so.

 Some people are sensitive to their deeper feelings and can easily relate to what I am saying here.
 Others however are just not in tune with these deeper feelings and may see my description as a form of exaggeration.
 Either way, feel free to have your opinion.
 I am merely expressing my view on this issue and you’re welcome to disagree.
-Many brothers and sisters who were once active in Da’wa have either spoken or written to me about their experience, and most of them are product of this endemic self-inflicted humiliation practiced as a result of the inherently-evil-self theory.
+Many brothers and sisters who were once active in Da’wa have either spoken or written to me about their experience, and most of them are a product of this endemic self-inflicted humiliation practiced as a result of the inherently-evil-self theory.
 When inflicted with this FSP syndrome people willingly give up their rights, offer themselves for exploitation, and blame themselves for the bad treatment and disrespect they end up receiving.
-No matter what their natural sense of self esteem does to fight for its survival, they end up finding a way to silence it by reminding themselves that this is their evil self, their ego craving for conceit.
+No matter what their natural sense of self esteem does to fight for its survival, they end up finding a way to silence it and remind themselves that this is their evil self, their ego craving for conceit.
 And unfortunately, the Da’wa work arena is infested with personalities who have mastered the art of taking advantage of such people.
 On a side note, this other type of people who usually exploit this syndrome for their own agenda mainly have been victims of it, and at some serious turning point in their life, have made the switch and crossed the line to the other side, rather than fix the roots of the problem.
 If you are interested to know about this type or religious monsters read this detailed analysis about them.

 The reason I took you in this journey with R. J. and the subsequent clarification was to help you relate to the subject on a personal level, and look at it from a practical point of view.
 This should help loosen the grip of the supposedly conventional golden rule of the ‘evil self’.